FREE Plant-Based Protein Course with 40+ Recipes

 So, while it was originally thought to be more challenging to get enough protein on a vegan/vegetarian diet, as long as you are including quality sources, you are OK.

 I’m a big fan of quality eating, no matter what macronutrient we are talking about.
-It’s also why I think vegetarian protein sources have a leg up; they are usually higher quality.
+It’s also why I think vegan protein sources have a leg up; they are usually higher quality.

 My diet is fairly low in dairy but when I do consume it, I want to make sure I’m getting the biggest bang for my nutrient buck.
 Since I don’t eat much of it, I can justify consuming organic and/or grass-fed varieties over the conventional kind.
-Grass-fed dairy makes a difference in the omega-3 department (coming next week!), containing up to 5 times as much Omega-3 as grain or corn-fed dairy.
+Grass-fed dairy makes a difference in the omega-3 department, containing up to 5 times as much Omega-3 as grain or corn-fed dairy.

 If we take the above recommendations into mind, at 130 pounds and fairly active, I aim to get 65-70g per protein per day.
 20-25g at dinner (my largest meal), 15-20g at lunch (second largest meal), 10-15 at breakfast, and 10-15 divided up among my snacks.